worksgoodcompany/aigentlayer-demo/README.md

 "name": "AIGENT",                                       # Change this to your desired name.
     "plugins": [],
     "clients": ["discord", "twitter", "telegram"],      # Remove the ones you don't need.
-    "modelProvider": "anthropic",                       # You can replace this with "openai", "openrouter" or others.
+    "modelProvider": "gaianet",                         # You can replace this with "openai", "openrouter" or others.
 ```

 6. **Build the Agent**